-This is a full-year laboratory sequence designed to provide practical, hands-on experience to complement the didactic portion of the corresponding Clinical Correlations lecture sequence.
+This is the first part of a full-year laboratory sequence designed to provide practical, hands-on experience to complement the didactic portion of the corresponding Clinical Correlations lecture sequence.
 This segment of the course provides an introduction to clinical medicine, microbiology, pharmacology, oncology, laboratory operations and various aspects of general and systemic pathology, running parallel to MPAT 600A-C.